affanmohammed/IBM_CodeCHallenge_Team39/README.md

 4.      start recording using webcam
 5.      capture images of a pensioner
 6.      verify new image with that in database
-7.      if both images are identical, renewed for 1 more year
+7.      if both images are identical, verification was successful and renewed for 1 more year, certificate is generated.
-8.
+8.      else, verification failed